FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Despite our efforts to mitigate label noise in FSD50K, there are still a few label noise problems.
 The main problem is the existence of \textit{missing} “Present” labels (false negatives).
 These are labels that would be included in an ideal exhaustive annotation but which are missing from the current set.
 Recent work identifies this as a pathology in AudioSet as well, and proposes a method to tackle it \cite{fonseca2020addressing}.
-This problem affects more the dev set due to the annotation process based on validation of nominated labels (Sec. \ref{ssec:task_val}).
+This problem affects the dev set more due to the annotation process based on validation of previously nominated labels---if sound events are not nominated by the system, they lack labels (Sec.~\ref{ssec:task_val}).
 This may happen with sound events that tend to be less represented by the Freesound user-provided tags, such as human or bird sounds when they are not the most relevant events in a clip.
 Because the eval set received exhaustive annotation, this problem is minimized there.
 To a much lesser extent, two additional sources of missing labels exist.
-First, the impossibility of propagating labels in the hierarchy when multiple ambiguous paths are encountered (Sec. \ref{ssec:postpro} and Appendix \ref{app:smearing})---again, this affects more the dev set.
+First, the impossibility of propagating labels in the hierarchy when multiple ambiguous paths are encountered---again, this affects more the dev set (see App.~\ref{app:post_pro}).
 Second, missing labels can occur as a result of annotating with a finite vocabulary---there may be additional acoustic content \textit{out-of-vocabulary}.
-Apart from missing labels, the other label noise problem is \textit{incorrect} “Present” labels (a false positive, and potentially a false negative if the true class is \textit{in-vocabulary}).
-This would be the result of human annotation errors.
-Because we adopted mechanisms to bootstrap human annotation quality (Secs. \ref{ssec:task_val} and \ref{ssec:task_gen}), we expect incorrect labels to be rare.
+In particular, in the annotation process, when we encounter a sound event out-of-vocabulary, two cases can happen: \textit{i)} if the event is alone in the clip (or with other out-of-vocabulary events), the clip is discarded; \textit{ii)} if the event co-occurs with other events \textit{in-vocabulary}, then the clip is kept, but the out-of-vocabulary event remains unlabeled.
+Apart from missing labels, the other label noise problem is \textit{incorrect} “Present” labels (a false positive, and potentially a false negative if the true class is in-vocabulary).
+This is the result of human annotation errors.
+Because we adopted mechanisms to bootstrap human annotation quality (Secs. \ref{ssec:task_val} and \ref{ssec:task_gen}), we expect incorrect labels to be rare (see below).
 Both missing and incorrect labels would be class-conditional as some classes are clearly more ambiguous than others.
-When labelling errors occur, the non-existent true labels can be either in-vocabulary or out-of-vocabulary, which pose different problems.
-Further details about label noise characterization can be found in \cite{Fonseca2019learning}.
-Labelling errors in FSD50K can be reported via its companion site.\textsuperscript{\ref{foot_companion}} In this way, future dataset releases can include fixes reported in a collaborative way.
+More details about label noise characterization can be found in \cite{Fonseca2019learning}.